Lucid Bay Insights

 Therefore, we recommend that you set a WIP limit for tasks in progress.
 If you encounter a WIP limit with a new task, do not start working on this task.
 It means that you have encountered a bottleneck in the production process and unfinished work would start accumulating.
 Work in progress is another known type of waste.
 Think about how you can organize your work differently to remove the bottleneck you’ve encountered.

-If you use software to work with a Kanban board, it often highlights the exceeding of the WIP limit, for example, in red and does not allow you to move a new task to a state where the WIP limit was exceeded.
-The tool can help you to better monitor the effectiveness of your team.
+When you use software for a Kanban board, it often highlights WIP limit violations in red and prevents you from moving a new task into a state that exceeds the limit.The tool can help you to better monitor the effectiveness of your team.

 Kanban board task statuses